miekg/cf/README.md

 ## Usage

-Build `cf` in the cmd/cf and then for an example:
+Build `cffmt` in the cmd/cf and then for an example:

-    ./cf ../../testdata/promtest.cf
+    ./cffmt ../../testdata/promtest.cf